Gyokuro – Den's Tea website

 Collection: Gyokuro

-Gyokuro, Japan's top grade of Japanese Green Tea, is not normally found in homes in Japan.
+Gyokuro (玉露, "jade dew"), Japan's top grade of green tea, is not normally found in Japanese homes.
 It provides an excellent balance of quality and value.
 Gyokuro tea bushes are carefully grown in the shade for about three weeks prior to harvesting in order to protect them from sunlight.
-In so doing, the L-Theanine (amino acid) content of the leaf increases while the tannin does not.
-Gyokuro has a rich green color, a distinguished aroma and a sweet taste.
+In so doing, the L-theanine (amino acid) content of the leaf increases while the tannin does not.
+Gyokuro has a rich green color, a distinguished aroma and a subtle, sweet taste.

 • Gyokuro Suimei